orcfax/docs/docs/orcfax-solution/The-Orcfax-vision.md

 The critical aspects of an oracle solution outlined in the above table demonstrate the Orcfax vision for Cardano oracles and how they should be designed in order to effectively address the oracle problem.
-To add more context, and to help users further appreciate how important these are, the following will further unpack each aspect, its significance, and how the Orcfax solution provides an answer.
+To add more context, and to help users further appreciate how important these are, we unpack each of the above aspects, their significance, and how the Orcfax solution provides an answer.

 ### Triangulation of data points vs single source data points

-To avoid single points of failure or attack, Orcfax has adopted the mathematical principle of triangulation, which is concerned with the utilization of multiple methods, or sources of information, in order to derive a comprehensive understanding of phenomena in the world; this principle also aids in testing the validity of source information by providing the ability to compare data across sources.
+To avoid single points of failure or attack, Orcfax has adopted the principle of triangulation, which is concerned with the utilization of multiple methods, or sources of information, in order to derive a comprehensive understanding of phenomena in the world; this principle also aids in testing the validity of source information by providing the ability to compare data across sources.
 In practice, the principle of triangulation is leveraged by our project to develop robust Orcfax nodes.
-Each of these nodes are required to query a min of 3+ primary sources as a validation check.
-If one source fails, gets hacked, or contributes outlier data, then the remaining reliable sources can still be utilized to derive authentic values from.
+Each of these nodes are required to query a min of 3 primary sources as a validation check.
+If one source fails, gets hacked, or contributes outlier data, then the remaining reliable sources can still be utilized to derive authentic values.

-Orcfax released its first price feed (ADA/USD) with three primary sources being leveraged in accordance with this principle; however, future updates and additional products will benefit from an increased pool of primary source data providers as Orcfax continues to enhance the reliability and security of its
+Orcfax released its first price feed (ADA-USD) with three primary sources being leveraged in accordance with this principle; however, future updates and additional products will benefit from an increased pool of primary source data providers as Orcfax continues to enhance the reliability and security of its